The Insider’s Guide to Gut Microbiome tests on the NHS

 But for a full gut microbiome profile, most people will need to choose private testing.

-What Symptoms Can a Gut Microbiome Test Help Investigate?
+What Symptoms Can a Gut Microbiome Test Help with?

 Gut microbiome may help possible underlying causes behind symptoms such as: